Business acumen: Distinguishing traits

 Thus, developing stronger business acumen means a more thoughtful analysis, clearer logic underlying business decisions, closer attention to key dimensions of implementation and operation, and more disciplined performance management.
+The ability to manage complexity also figures in the UK government's description of a business acumen attribute.

 Financial literacy

 Financial literacy is a comprehensive understanding of the drivers of growth, profitability, and cash flow; an organization's financial statements; key performance measures; and the implications of decisions on value creation.
-In a SHRM article entitled, "Business Acumen Involves More Than Numbers" Chris Berger, member of human resources at CTPartners, explains that business acumen starts with the ability to understand how a company makes decisions, and that leaders must be financially literate and be able to understand numbers on company financial statements.
-It entails the ability to take the knowledge of business fundamentals and use it to think strategically and then take appropriate action.

-According to E. Ted Prince, "Financial literacy is almost never the need for senior managers and high potentials.
-Most already possess degrees in business, including MBAs, and many have also had experience in the business sides of their professional roles.
-The need for these managers is to understand how their actions and their behavior impact their financial decision-making and how this in turn affects financial outcomes at the unit and the corporate level."
-It's evident that an individual with business acumen has some level of financial understanding and knowledge - but someone who is financially literate doesn't necessarily possess strong business acumen.
+Financial literacy is necessary, but not sufficient, to establish business acumen.
+According to Perth Leadership Institute, Business acumen is based primarily on behavioral and experiential issues, not on formal learning or education like financial literacy. [...]
+Financial literacy is almost never the need for senior managers and high potentials. [...]
+The real need for these managers is to understand how their actions and their behavior impact their financial decision-making [and] financial outcomes at the unit and the corporate level.

 Business management and leadership

-Bob Selden, faculty member of Mobilizing People, a leadership development program based in Switzerland, observes a complementary relationship between business acumen and leadership.
-Selden states the importance of nurturing both the development of strategic skills and that of good leadership and management skills in order for business leaders to achieve effectiveness.
+Bob Selden observed a complementary relationship between business acumen and leadership.
+According to Selden, this relationship comprises the importance of nurturing both the development of strategic skills and that of good leadership and management skills in order for business leaders to achieve effectiveness.

-A study published in Human Resource Management International Digest titled, Business acumen: a critical concern of modern leadership development: Global trends accelerate the move away from traditional approaches, reveals why traditional leadership development approaches, which rely on personality and competency assessments as the scientific core of their approach, are failing.
-The paper demonstrates the importance of business acumen in leadership-development approaches and contends that business acumen will have an increasing impact on leadership development and HR agendas.
+According to a study titled Business acumen: a critical concern of modern leadership development: Global trends accelerate the move away from traditional approaches, traditional leadership development approaches, which are said to rely on personality and competency assessments as the scientific core of their approach, are failing.
+The study's intended goal is reportedly to demonstrate the importance of business acumen in leadership-development approaches.
+Business acumen, according to this study, is projected to have an increasing impact on leadership development and HR agendas.
 Research into this relationship resulted in the creation of the Perth Leadership Outcome Model, which links financial outcomes to individual leadership traits.

 In a study that interviewed 55 global business leaders, business acumen was cited as the most critical competency area for global leaders.

 In their 2011 book, The Leadership Pipeline, Ram Charan, Stephen Drotter, and James Noel study the process and criteria for selecting a group manager, and suggest that the process and criteria are similar for selecting a CEO.
-According to them an obvious criterium for selecting a leader is well-developed business acumen.
+According to them an obvious criterion for selecting a leader is well-developed business acumen.

 An organization full of high business acumen individuals can expect to see leaders with a heightened perspective that translates into an ability to inspire and excite the organization to achieve its potential.